isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 Tuminah Sapawi.
 (1997, January 8).
 [Bidan kampung now offers massage and other rituals](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19970108-1.2.112.7.4). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.

 Wilkinson, R.J.
-(1908–10). *Papers on Malay subjects.
-[First series, 4], Life and customs* (p.
+(1908–10). [*Papers on Malay subjects.
+[First series, 4], Life and customs*](https://eresources.nlb.gov.sg/printheritage/detail/cbae6616-f86a-4d1b-a8aa-9550fdcc980b.aspx) (p.
 1).
 Kuala Lumpur: Printed at the F.M.S.
 Govt.
 Press.
-[Microfilm no.: NL 263].
+(Retrieved from BookSG; Microfilm no.: NL263)

 #### **NOTES**
 [^1]:The World Health Organization defines traditional medicine (also known as folk, indigenous or alternative medicine) as “the sum total of the knowledge, skill, and practices based on the theories, beliefs, and experiences indigenous to different cultures, whether explicable or not, used in the maintenance of health as well as in the prevention, diagnosis, improvement or treatment of physical and mental illness”.
 Herbal medicines include “herbs, herbal materials, herbal preparations and finished herbal products that contain as active ingredients parts of plant, or other plant materials or combinations”.
 See World Health Organization.
 (2018). *Traditional, complementary and integrative medicine*.
 Retrieved from World Health Organization website.